 In order to provide a view across the entire system its necessary to use an analysis approach that can compensate for these differences in the ways RIRs record address transactions.
-In this study, an "allocation" is defined here as a state transition in the registry records from reserved or available to an allocated state.
+In this study, an allocation is defined here as a state transition in the registry records from reserved or available to an allocated state.
 This is intended to separate out the various actions associated with processing address transfers, which generally involve no visible state change, as the transferred address block remains allocated across the transfer, from allocations.
-This is how the data used to generate Figure 1 has been generated from the RIR published data.
+This is how the data used to generate Figure 1 has been generated from the RIR published data, comparing the status of the address pools at the end of each year to that of the status at the start of the year.
+An allocation in that year is identified if the allocated address block was not registered as allocated at the start of the year.